-Location Active Storage Capacity (shell mmbbls) Existing Expansion Capacity (shell mmbbls) No. of Active Tanks % of Active Storage Capacity under Contract Weighted- Average Composition of Contracted Storage Capacity Supply Modes Delivery Modes

-Houston 12.1(2) 7.0 (3) 60 99.8% 7.1 64% crude oil, Vessel, Vessel,
+Location Active Storage Capacity (shell mmbbls) Existing Expansion Capacity (shell mmbbls) No. of Active Tanks % of Active Storage Capacity under Contract Weighted- Average Contract Life (years)(1) Composition of Contracted Storage Capacity Supply Modes Delivery Modes Houston 12.1(2) 7.0 (3) 60 99.8% 7.1 64% crude oil, 26% heavy petrochemical feedstocks, 7% clean petroleum products, 3% fuel oil Vessel, Barge, Pipeline Vessel, Barge, Pipeline, Railcars, Tank Trucks Beaumont Total 5.7 17.8(2) 5.4 (4) 12.4 74 97.4% 99.0% 4.4 6.3 59% clean petroleum products, 40% vacuum gas oil, 1% fuel oil Vessel, Barge, Pipeline Vessel, Barge, Pipeline

-26% Barge, Barge,

-heavy Pipeline Pipeline,

-petrochemical Railcars,

-feedstocks, Tank Trucks

-7% clean

-petroleum

-products,

-3% fuel oil

-Beaumont 5.7 5.4 (4) 74 97.4% 4.4 59% clean Vessel, Vessel,

-' ' petroleum Barge, Barge,

-products, 40% Pipeline Pipeline

-vacuum 1 1

-gas oil, 1% fuel

-oil

-Total 17.8 (2) 12.4 134 99.0% 6.3

-- (1) Weighted based upon 2010 fiscal year revenues. - (2) Includes 1.0 million barrels of storage capacity supported by multi-year contracts with two customers that we are in the process of constructing and expect to place into service within the next 12 months.
-We expect these contracts will generate approximately \$5.7 million in revenue on an annual basis once placed into service. - (3) Includes storage capacity that can be constructed on 63 acres we currently hold under a long-term lease expiring in 2035.
-We have an option to acquire this acreage prior to December 2020 for a price of \$6.0 million to \$6.7 million. - (4) Does not include more than 20.0 million barrels of additional storage capacity which we have sufficient acreage to construct on the remote side of our terminal complex with pipeline connections to our waterfront, to the extent that we identify sufficient demand to do so.
+(1) Weighted based upon 2010 fiscal year revenues.

+(2) Includes 1.0 million barrels of storage capacity supported by multi-year contracts with two customers that we are in the process of constructing and expect to place into service within the next 12 months.
+We expect these contracts will generate approximately \$5.7 million in revenue on an annual basis once placed into service.

+(3) Includes storage capacity that can be constructed on 63 acres we currently hold under a long-term lease expiring in 2035.
+We have an option to acquire this acreage prior to December 2020 for a price of \$6.0 million to \$6.7 million.

+(4) Does not include more than 20.0 million barrels of additional storage capacity which we have sufficient acreage to construct on the remote side of our terminal complex with pipeline connections to our waterfront, to the extent that we identify sufficient demand to do so.